I

 III

-I have caught the dead again: I my eyes And there they are, ghosts, formed And so the dead do move, and shout, And pray, and cry, and And the eye on and one: the one shut the dead.
-The clouds pass by.
-God over us and shrieks We hear the slightest crackle Can't see the smiles And we blur into our death and the second death Whilst we chase chicks and dream of a paradise without wings or sorrow, Christ's tears fall over Jerusalem.
-The curtains are groggy damp, and the rails, and the tracks and the tacks, and the black and the bats, and the shrivelled shrill lights trip and laugh over the weeds and the blossoms, and throats open shut and sigh.
+I have caught the dead I click my eyes And there they are, ghosts, formed And so the dead do move, and shout, And pray, and cry, and And the eye click on and the one shut Catches the dead.
+The clouds by.
+God hovers us and shrieks We hear the slightest crackle see the slightest smiles And we blur into our death and the second death Whilst we chase chicks and dream of a paradise without wings or sorrow, Christ's tears fall over Jerusalem.
+The curtains are groggy with damp, and the rails, and the tracks and the tacks, and the black and the bats, and the shrivelled shrill lights trip and laugh over the weeds and the blossoms, and throats open shut and sigh.
 I am the moon and the sun, the rising and the setting, the first and final breaths, and the product of the stars.
-I am some immortal and pointless dust.
-Two bodies lie in bed for their moment together in eternity; the memory holds still; we watch the fireflies kiss the night and turn their backs on the Milky Way forever, as our eyes shower sweetness upon each other.
+I am immortal and pointless dust.
+Two bodies lie in bed for their brief moment together in eternity; the memory holds still; we watch the kiss the night and turn their backs on the Milky Way forever, as our eyes shower sweetness upon each other.

 IV

-I caught a glimpse of your Last night in a dream Awaking out of green field seas stars Your eyes like the spectres of flowers I turned out the light and clicked the door The book I had so many thoughts, so many I made sense of at all This green was unreal; the crickets sing Across and plains the lost feast Whose shimmering teeth are marking the passing of A cloud falls; a bird shivers and sings, its stained with night Pure gold: the is waiting, the darkness is hungry, The is angry, and the telephone rings on A film screen descends, and the silent movies Buster Keaton falls and rots, as Big Ben and boils On an swamp; the silence is treacle thick And calls us to prayer: paint God with your And fill haunted women with knives and And gauges and valves and make them long hymns To gaseous and clumsy mortality whilst descend Remember, remember the burning Embedded in chest: the soul watches TV And itself on blood and popcorn Now what I call decay decline and hard times Hard times, hard times, Mr. Lindsay, Hard times and winter so croool: you have stopped my At the stroke of and call for the police But there's a time for tea and a for expiring And the to quit is in the post: And you should your Little cow and calf is die
+I a glimpse of your eyes Last in a restless dream out of green field blue seas stars Your eyes arose the spectres of flowers I turned out the light and clicked fast the The fell I had so many thoughts, so many I sense of nothing at all This green was unreal; the crickets sing Across deserts and plains the lost Whose shimmering teeth are the passing of time A cloud falls; a bird shivers and sings, its beak stained night Pure the dark is waiting, the darkness is hungry, The deep is angry, and the rings on A film screen descends, and the silent play Buster Keaton falls and rots, as Big Ben and boils On an endless swamp; the silence is treacle And calls us to prayer: paint God your blood And fill women with knives and kites And gauges and valves and them weep long hymns To gaseous and clumsy mortality whilst descend Remember, remember the burning in your chest: the soul watches TV And itself on blood and popcorn Now that's what I call decay decline and hard times, very hard times, Mr. Lindsay, Hard times and winter so croool: you have stopped my At the stroke of three and for the police But there's a for tea and a time for expiring And the notice to is in the post: And you should your cow and calf is gonna die

 V

-I was awake, Of new dystopias to run to and hide And new to wear And new to inhabit And new lies to And how I The moon, and its sheets of The moon tiding in your The smell of your breathing And its taste in the sea in the shining my feet Till it seemed as if they were of dew pearls of huge beauty Whilst your mouselike was The hand my clock And one each breath I nearer To my and shining end
+I was awake, Of new dystopias to run to and within And new to wear And new to inhabit And new lies to And how I The moon, and its sheets of The tiding in your body The smell of blood breathing And its taste in the sea in the south shining my Till it seemed as if they were of dew pearls of huge beauty Whilst your mouselike was The upon my clock And one each breath I nearer To my and shining end

 VI

-All long long Under the fly-dance and the twilight The thought of you And with children me Typecast and Smudged ghost There is a love so So broken and Torment, black Slumbering between our And the we thoughtlessly wove I your essence once At our time when the sunset and I you In the slanting room, just of the past Between belly and thighs: This was a deceitful paradise. as we created it And destroyed in So much is lacking now I dreamt for your bit lips, haunted like In the ecstatic arch of You and the night, you and the You and tomorrow, you and the away: stay away: stay away: What we we cannot have And all the more I slept on words and lines and Of useless want, staring at the And finally lost you finally lost you finally As the moon down and wept.
+All summer long the fly-dance and the thumbthick twilight The thought of you And with children me Typecast and Smudged ghost is a love so profound So and risen: Torment, black Slumbering our lips And the lies we wove I knew your once At our time the sunset and I touched you In the slanting room, just of the past Between your belly and was a temporary deceitful paradise.
+Lost as we it And in tasting So much is lacking now I for your bit lips, haunted like waves In the ecstatic of evening: You and the night, you and the You and tomorrow, you and the Stay away: stay away: stay What we want we cannot And all the more I slept on words and lines and Of want, staring at the time And finally lost you finally finally lost you As the swept down and wept.

 VII

-Good morning: How are I have to say I saw you of conquests Of large wars, walls: I am pleased to Your houses are Your children are of flame The horses are dead and the butterflies God is The is in the air And the depths I at us all
+Good How are you?
+I called to say I saw you dreaming of Of wars, bigger walls: I am pleased to Your are dead Your are full of flame The are dead and the butterflies fall God is The is in the air And the depths I at us all

-Good The of smoke arise Arise arise full of of eyes Your sons are suffocating sisters And painting eyes on the With tongues dipped in Arise arise full of of eyes And from the I to us all
+Good The of smoke arise arise full of eyes of eyes Your sons are suffocating sisters And eyes on the walls tongues dipped in blood Arise full of eyes of eyes And the depths I to us all

-morning I have seen the that lies I seen the lips that smile With false smiles arise Look look: I have a book a book That has spelt out the
+morning I have seen the that lies I seen the lips that smile With smiles arise arise Look look: I have read a book a That has out the future

-And the depths I see a king arise With on his many eyes eyes And he is on a horse a a horse With a train of behind its hooves And I say from my depths I have seen a story from a cloud of wings Arise from eyes from eyes And a is sss6een is sss6een is sss6een
+And the depths I see a king arise With on his forehead many eyes And he is on a a horse a horse With a of smoke behind its hooves And I must say from my I have seen a emerge from a cloud of wings Arise arise from eyes from And a number is sss6een is is sss6een

-From the depths And from the loss the depths from the depths I have called and added and seen you all Your children are and waiting for you
+the depths beauty And from the loss From the depths the depths I have and added and have seen you all Your children are and waiting for you

-The sun has just set You And behind it the moondfaced Blue; pearl; white: mouth of hopes, of dreams, of fur Catching the moths Trail dust in the you to open alone and sign Goodbye to us all in the room In the eyewhite, skullwhite In the bed, Amongst the Rita, ora pro nobis I at you And the earth Hid under concrete and Credo quia est That the rise, rise, rise And in the blink, in the Of your eye, Rita, I saw you dart, as an eclipse Whilst the twilight a rainbow All your passing And I saw and was
+The sun has just set You And behind it the moondfaced Blue; pearl; opaline mouth of hopes, of dreams, of fur Catching the that Trail dust in the you to open alone and sign Goodbye to us all in the room In the eyewhite, skullwhite In the bed, Amongst the Santa Rita, ora pro I at you And the earth Hid under and cruelty quia impossibile est That the dead rise, rise, And in the blink, in the Of eye, Santa Rita, I saw you dart, dark as an Whilst the twilight a rainbow All your passing And I saw and was

 IX

-In You are As the tip of the tongue towards the teeth And the waters of dream mass You are You are there and silently You are the of the wave And birds, all birds, in the distance Their at dawn profound and terrible armies surge And foreign towns under the weight of prophesied terrors All the dead advance, armies, for the Blood, the Sign, the Wound And The all sorted Fishes too I have eaten me at God's hand And the that arise from the dirt and the filth And the starving and the The tortured the the tortured I see them at night I drift During my they gambol and play And chase or Children or Giants They play and click their eyes They laugh, and tea at six laugh as they tumble And TEETH the size of cloudbursts And us and take us down to the Deep And we sigh and and
+In You are As the tip of the tongue collapses the teeth And the of dream mass around You are there: You are Suddenly and You are the force of the And birds, all birds, in the distance Their at dawn Where profound and terrible surge And towns collapse under the weight of prophesied terrors All the advance, great armies, for the Blood, the Sign, the Wound And The animals all sorted too I have eaten me at right hand And the cats that arise the dirt and the filth And the and the scabby The tortured the the tortured I see them at night before I During my sleep they gambol and And Balls or Children or Giants play cards and click their eyes They laugh, and tea at six They laugh as they And have the size of cloudbursts And grip us and take us down to the And we and expire and

-You will reach the a bow and a sweep You will reach the I have caught and Time And I
+You reach the Kingdom With a bow and a You will the Kingdom I have caught and tortured And I

-We are surrounded for the last 2000 by a VAST EMPIRE OF DEATH and EMPIRE OF BLOOD: this was all after the Crucifixion: i uflow tou yeou: plhrhw kai elhyeiaw.
-So try to remove whatever may or spill or seed or spread on your breath: Or your silence will seep into the something you to avoid It will be some fine day, all right, yes, all right: "I will you mine,", just you and I, whilst our breaths pass between us and spiral off to mausoleums of desires and hopes.
-When my friends pass into the great goodbye before my And I too move them: without sound, just words Left floating the streets, and the ears: And the souls of the people who with me: I was in them And they were in me.
-And off they go, a in their hands, A glint in their eye, and I see tambourines drearily out The pavine carnival "now you see'em, now you don't" I did not want the to stop; and I have seen it rush past me As a ferocious fury, but such angelic fury, and I was taking the Temperature of a thousand changes of mind: I take you now, but perhaps I shall wait till the postman comes for toast and - With notes of the obsequies at 12 - With your teeth on edge at the faint sound of the charging at the trees that you built swings on and killed under and dreamt under With your beloved in that first and last virginal When you entered this of blood and belief And under the Tropical Sun And gave birth to children in cries
+We are surrounded for the last 2000 years by a VAST EMPIRE OF DEATH and EMPIRE OF BLOOD: this was all after the i uflow tou yeou: xaritow kai elhyeiaw.
+So try to remove whatever may dream or spill or seed or spread on breath: Or your silence will seep into the something you wished to It will be seen some fine day, all right, yes, all "I will make you mine,", just you and I, whilst our pass between us and spiral off to mausoleums of desires and hopes.
+When my friends pass into the goodbye before my eyes And I too with them: without sound, just words Left floating through the streets, and the And the souls of the people who with me: I was in them And they were in me.
+And off they go, a pint in hands, A glint in their eye, and I see drearily clapping out The pavine march: "now you see'em, now you don't" I did not the world to stop; and I have seen it rush past me As a ferocious fury, but such angelic fury, and I was taking the Temperature of a thousand changes of mind: I might take you now, but perhaps I shall wait till the postman comes for and - With notes of the obsequies at 12 - With your teeth on edge at the faint sound of the swans charging at the trees that you built on and killed under and dreamt under With your beloved in that first and last Summer you entered this world of blood and belief And coupled under the Sun And birth to children in your cries

 I am to die.
 I am to die.
 I am to die.